alfateam/orange-orm/README.md

 This is the _Modern Typescript Documentation_.
 Are you looking for the [_Classic Documentation_](https://github.com/alfateam/rdb/blob/master/docs/docs.md) ?

+## Community

+Join our [Discord server](https://discord.com/channels/1156897669831217203/1156897670330331178) or [github discussions](https://github.com/alfateam/rdb/discussions) to discuss the project, ask questions, and collaborate with fellow members.

 ## Installation

 ```bash
 $ npm install rdb
 ```